VETERANS DAY | What’s open, closed

 Western Reserve Transit Authority (WRTA): Regular schedule.

-Public libraries: Youngstown- Mahoning County, Kinsman Free Public Library, Hubbard Public Library, Girard Free Library, Bristol Public Library, Bristolville, McKinley Memorial Library, Newton Falls Public Library, open.
-Warren-Trumbull County Public Library, Niles McKinley Memorial Public Library, closed Sunday and Monday.
+Public libraries: Youngstown-Mahoning County, Kinsman Free Public Library, Hubbard Public Library, Girard Free Library, Bristol Public Library, Bristolville, McKinley Memorial Library, Newton Falls Public Library, open.
+Warren-Trumbull County Public Library, Niles McKinley Memorial Public Library, closed today and Monday.

 Stock market: Stifel Nicolaus, open.